-Benjamin Mays, Christian minister, scholar, advocate for justice, and an educator, was born in Ninety-Six, South Carolina in 1894, the youngest of eight children.
+Benjamin Mays, Christian minister, scholar, advocate for justice, and an educator, was born in Ninety-Six, South Carolina on August 1, 1894, the youngest of eight children.
 His parents, Louvenia Carter and Hezekiah Mays, were tenant farmers and former slaves.
 Mays attended Virginia Union University before transferring to Bates College in Maine, where he earned a B.A.
 In 1920, he entered the University of Chicago earning an M.A.
 (1925) and a Ph.D.
 (1935) in the School of Religion.
 His education was interrupted by leaves of absence as a pastor of Shiloh Baptist Church in Atlanta, and stints as a teacher at Morehouse College and South Carolina State College (SCSC) as well as by his work with the National Urban League and the YMCA.
 While teaching at SCSC, he met Sadie Gray, whom he married in 1926.
 Throughout his life he spoke out against racial inequality and for education.

 From 1934 to 1940, Mays served as the dean of the Howard University School of Religion.
 During his tenure he established the School as one the premier institutions in the nation.
 He traveled abroad extensively including a 1936 voyage to India, where he met with Mahatma Gandhi.

 In 1940, Mays left Howard to become the president of Morehouse College.
 At Morehouse, Mays was an unparalleled fundraiser who also greatly improved the academic reputation of the school.
 Mays also influenced generations of African American men who attended Morehouse, imparting a value for education, a belief in the dignity of all human beings, and a desire to combat racial inequality.
 He served as a mentor for a cadre of civil rights activists which included Martin Luther King, Jr. and Julian Bond.